Early career award

 QUALITATIVE RESEARCH IN SPORTS AND EXERCISE - EARLY CAREER AWARD

-The winner of the award will receive £850 (British pounds), and a one-time QRSE2020 conference registration fee waiver and be recognised at the 7th International Conference on Qualitative Research in Sport and Exercise.
+The winner of the award will receive a one-time QRSE2022 conference registration fee waiver, 2 nights accommodation at Durham University, and be recognized at the 8th International Conference on Qualitative Research in Sport and Exercise.

-The recipient of the award must attend the 2020 conference to be held July 7-9th, 2020 in Durham, United Kingdom.
-They must also make a 30-minute (approximate) presentation at a general session to summarise their qualitative research activity for the years preceding the award.
-That activity can span empirical, theoretical, and methodological qualitative work.
+The recipient of the award must attend the 2022 conference to be held July 26-28th, 2022 in Durham, United Kingdom.
+They will make a 20-minute (approximate) presentation at a general session to summarise their qualitative research activity that spans empirical, theoretical, and methodological qualitative work.
+The presentation will centralise developments related to the impact the recipient’s work has had on the field of qualitative research, and/or the impact the qualitative work has had on the innovation or application of knowledge.

 HOW TO APPLY

-An individual shall be considered for the Award if the following documents are received by January 31, 2020:
+An individual shall be considered for the Award if they are a member of QRSE and the following documents are received by March 31, 2022:

-1. A one page letter from the candidate outlining the accomplishments in qualitative research to date, as well as anticipated future contributions to the field;
+1. A one page letter from the candidate outlining the accomplishments in qualitative research to date, and anticipated future contributions to the field;

 2. A copy of the candidate’s most recent curriculum vitae;